Have you ever wondered what sort of solution SAP has for the military.

 A commander needs to have ‘just-in-case’ exercise packages ready to go 'off-the-shelf', which may include completely different organizational structures during wartime versus during peacetime.

 These requirements, and many more, have a dramatic effect on the design and deployment of business intelligence systems, both from a design and security concept perspective.
+It also affects the SAP BW team resource requirements estimation process.

 Our military experienced SAP BW Solution architects can discuss your requirements with you based on real world experience.